unrealapex/dotfiles/README.md

 ```

 ### 🗒️ notes
-this rice isn't intended for use by others, however, you're welcome to if
+this rice isn't intended for use by other people, but i don't mind if you do.
-you wish. the information below might be of use to you.
+for documentation's sake, this section of the readme has useful information
+below about my dotfiles.

 my builds of dwm, dmenu, slock, and dmenu are stored in separate git
-repositories. make is configured to build them.
+repositories. my makefile has a target to build them.

 **extras**